opensearch-project/opensearch-py/USER_GUIDE.md

   - [Using IAM credentials for authentication](#using-iam-credentials-for-authentication)
       - [Pre-requisites to use `AWSV4SignerAuth`](#pre-requisites-to-use-awsv4signerauth)

-# Getting Started with the OpenSearch Python Client
+# User guide of OpenSearch Python Client

 ## Setup